ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 86. ### You need to configure automated machine learning to automatically impute missing values and encode categorical features as part of the training task.
 Which parameter and value pair should you use in the AutoMLConfig class?

     Featurization str or FeaturizationConfig
     Values: 'auto' / 'off' / FeaturizationConfig Indicator for whether featurization step should be done automatically or not, or whether customized featurization should be used.
 Column type is automatically detected.
-Based on the detected column type preprocessing/featurization is done as
+Based on the detected column type preprocessing/featurization is done as.

 87. ### You need to use the designer to create a pipeline that includes steps to perform the following tasks:
     Select the training features using the pandas filter method.
 Train a model based on the naive_bayes.GaussianNB algorithm.